openssl/technical-policies/policies/experimental-features.md

 An experimental feature may have an associated feature scope definition document, which is a Markdown file under `doc/experimental-features` which provides any relevant context about the feature.
-In particular, it may clarify what is and is not part of the experimental feature (and therefore unstable) where this is not automatically implied via the use of build-time flags, `ifdefs`, etc. This document is authoritative for the purposes of what constitutes an experimental feature, subject to this policy.
+In particular, it may clarify what is and is not part of the experimental feature (and therefore subject to change) where this is not automatically implied via the use of build-time flags, `ifdefs`, etc. This document is authoritative for the purposes of what constitutes an experimental feature, subject to this policy.